Health Services at Delone Catholic

 - The student will be taken to the emergency room at the hospital.
 Treatment of minors in the emergency room is given only in life threatening situations without consent of parent or guardian.

 At the beginning of each school year, parents are asked to complete the Student Emergency Information Form.
 The form should be filled in accurately and the school should be notified of any changes in procedure, address or telephone numbers that occur during the school year.
 The parent or guardian must sign this emergency form.
 It is very important that some responsible person can be reached at all times, should there be an emergency with a student.
-A list of medications approved by the school physician is provided to parents annually for parent approval.
-Medications not on the list will not be dispensed without parent and physician written approval.

 Health Services Forms